baisinthehole/Client-Server/README.md

    This can be done using command line or through the IDE.

    Command line:
-        Run the following command: start "" <path to Client.exe> <IP address of the server>
+        Run the following command: start "" <path to Client.exe> <IP address of the server>.

    Visual Studio:
         Go to "Project" -> "Properties".